bhanug/misframe/content/2016/04/29/ha-with-libab-and-digital-ocean.md

 to reassign the IP through the DO interface or use the API.

-Then I thought of something interesting: using [libab](https://github.com/Preetam/libab)'s leader election and the client callbacks to assign a floating IP.
+Then I thought of something interesting: using [libab](https://github.com/Preetam/libab)'s leader election and client callbacks to assign a floating IP.

-libab allows you to set callback for certain events.
+libab allows you to set callbacks for certain events.
 One is gaining leadership.
 When the current node becomes a leader, libab will call the `gained_leadership` function that you provide.
 When that happens you can set the floating IP to point to the droplet the leader node is running on.